alexfalconflores/ranna/README.md

 </p>

 # Ranna
 Welcome to the official repo for Ranna.
+It's a web app.
+It uses Next.js, React, TypeScript, and Tailwind CSS.
 It's a desktop app.
 It primarily uses UWP.

 <br>